Flow-Scanner/lightning-flow-scanner-copado/README.md

 ## Usage

 Copado Flow Scanner is a plugin to boost your Salesforce deployments by integrating Lightning Flow Scanner as a Quality Gate within Copado, to analyze updated Flows in your User Story, ensuring top-notch quality before every deployment.
 View comprehensive results directly within Copado for streamlined, confident releases.
-For more information on the default rule set available and configuration abilities, please review the[ flow scanner documentation](https://flow-scanner.github.io/lightning-flow-scanner-core/).
+For more information on the default rules and configurations available, please review the[ flow scanner documentation](https://flow-scanner.github.io/lightning-flow-scanner-core/).

 ##### Pre-Requisites